primeop/USC-CTF-Fall-2024/README.md

 ### Summary

-These challenges covered a variety of basic cybersecurity techniques, from decoding layered ciphers to analyzing network traffic and reverse engineering executables.
-This write-up details the tools and steps taken for each solution, serving as a practical guide for similar CTF challenges.
+These challenges encompassed a wide range of cybersecurity techniques, including decoding layered ciphers, intercepting and analyzing web and network traffic, reverse engineering executables, and utilizing various interesting tools.
+This write-up outlines the tools and methods used to solve each challenge, providing a practical guide for tackling similar CTF challenges.

 ---